-One of the year-round waterfalls in Yosemite is Bridalveil Fall.
-While the spring thaw brings this beautiful cascade to it's full potential, water flows year round, dropping 62 stories to the floor of Yosemite Valley.
+One of the few year-round waterfalls in Yosemite is Bridalveil Fall.
+While the spring thaw brings this beautiful cascade to its full potential, water flows year round, dropping 62 stories to the floor of Yosemite Valley.
 You can take a short walk to the base of the fall to get an up close look.
 You may want to bring an umbrella, however, as you may get wet.

-El Capitan beckons to climbers and sightseers alike, as this single sheet of granite climbs 4000 feet in to the sky from Yosemite Valley below.
+El Capitan becomes to climbers and sightseers alike, as this single sheet of granite climbs 4000 feet in to the sky from Yosemite Valley below.
 In fact, El Capitan is the largest single piece of exposed granite on Earth.
 If you are in to rock climbing, El Capitan is the place to test your mettle, as thousands of people each year pit themselves against this famous precipice.For photographers, El Capitan framed by a blue sky behind makes a beautiful photo.

 Perhaps the most recognizable image of Yosemite is Half Dome.
 Visible from many points around Yosemite, Half Dome's sheer face was carved by the same glaciers that created the magnificent Yosemite Valley.
-While any view of Half Dome is beautiful, perhaps the best is from its top.
+While any view of Half Dome is beautiful, perhaps the best is from it's top.
 See www.nps.gov/yose for more information.